-Thoroughly understand the role and function of INCOTERMS in international trade.
+Thoroughly understand the role and function of Incoterms in international trade.
 Understand the manner in which the obligations and insurable risk and title pass from buyer to seller under each of the terms.

 Thoroughly understand the importance of the bill of lading in international trade.
-Understand the difference between port/port, through and combined transport B/Ls also the role of Waybills.
+Understand the difference between port/port, through and combined transport bills of lading; also the role of waybills.